 While having a lawyer draft your documents isn’t mandatory, it is wise.
 California law requires you to include certain provisions in your health care directive.
 If you don’t, it may not be valid.
 Plus, your documents must include very precise language in order to comply with HIPAA law and ensure that your health care providers have the permission they need to release your medical information.

-For both these reasons, among others, it’s best to consult a California attorney skilled in these kind of estate planning matters.
+For both these reasons, among others, it’s best to consult a California attorney skilled in these kind of matters.